Doctor insights on:

+Unlikely: While it is possible, it's very unlikely.
+Your doctor can check if your body is still making your own Insulin (type 2 diabetes) or not.
 By the way, nph is an outdated insulin.
 Check with your doc about replacing it with gargine (lantus) which is a true once daily basal insulin. ...Read moreSee 2 more doctor answers

 Normal pressure hydrocephalus (nph) affects nearly 500, 000 people in the U.S. As its name implies, the pressure the brain "feels" is normal.
 Ct scans or MRI scans show dilation of the cerebral ventricles.
 The classic symptoms are memory problems, trouble with walking, and urinary incontinence and frequency.
 This typically affects patients> 55years in age.
 It is very treatable ...Read more

 Time course: Hi.
 NPH & R differ by their time course of action.
 While they are both now mostly relegated to the history books, some people still use them.
 R peaks sooner and lasts a shorter time than NPH.
 Engineered insulins (e.g., Lantus (insulin glargine) vs. Humalog or Novolog) also differ in the time course of action.
 This gives rise to the notion of "basal" insulin and "meal" insulin.
-Different insulins fulfill diff.
-Needs. ...Read more
+Different insulins fulfill diff. needs. ...Read more

 My body is geting cold & shivering after 2hours of insulin nph injection however the BG was around 150(after meal), I want to know Y dis is happning?

 Age 54: At your age you most likely have type 2 diabetes.
 Unlike type 1 diabetes, type 2 can be controlled to a point where you won't have diabetes.
 Won't happen overnight but you must see your primary doctor and nurse practitioner to help you get rid of diabetes.
 Yes!
 That should be your goal.
 Please let me know how things go. ...Read more

 Different insulins: Long acting insulin=nph/levemir/glargine.
 These help control sugars when one is not eating since the liver keeps making sugar in between meals.
 Ultra short acting=rapid analogs=glulisine/lispro/aspart=help control sugars that rise after meals.
 They are the closest we have in timing profile to natural Insulin action in non-diabetics. ...Read more

 NPH Drug Treatment: No definitive evidence exists that medication can successfully treat nph.
 Parkinson drugs have been reported to be of benefit in anecdotal reports, these patients with nph may represent misdiagnosed cases of parkinsonism.
 In patients who are poor candidates for shunt surgery, repeated lumbar punctures in combination with diuretics may be considered. ...Read moreSee 1 more doctor answer

 How can high sugar be controlled if in spite of medication its coming high.
-When should one change to insulin!
-Thanks?
+When should one change to insulin! thanks?